gdbroman/broman.blog/_posts/2020/2021-01-03-but-is-it-funny.md

 permalink: but-is-it-funny
 ---

-Be wary of works void of humor, and that are short on outrageous claims or schizo qualities.
+Be wary of works void of humor - short on outrageous claims or schizo qualities.

-Forget that previous line - just this: A work's number of jokes is proportional to its level of truth.
+Forget the previous line.
+Just this: A work's number of jokes is proportional to its level of truth.

 This is self-evident and doesn't require any justification.